-Students will not be allowed to matriculate and begin classes without this documentation.
+Students will not be allowed to begin classes without this documentation.
 If you have questions about this matter, please contact YSPH Admissions at firstname.lastname@example.org.

 Students at YSPH register for classes once they arrive on campus in August.
 Students will have the opportunity to “shop” for courses at the beginning of the fall term.
 This course shopping period allows students to attend a variety of classes before finalizing their fall schedule.
 During orientation students will receive details about using the online registration system.

 Students can review course descriptions in the YSPH Bulletin.
-The fall 2014 course schedule will be available in early August.
+The fall 2017 course schedule will be available in early summer.

 Academic advisors are vital partners in students' success at YSPH.
 Students are assigned faculty advisors within their departments.
 Students will receive information about their advisor assignment prior to arriving in August.
 Students will be expected to meet with their advisor during the first week of classes to finalize their course selections.

 There are a number of on-campus housing options available to graduate and professional school students.
 Most MPH students that choose to live on campus select Harkness Hall for its proximity to YSPH.
-The Graduate and Professional School Housing Office has a wealth of information about on campus housing options on their website.
+The Graduate Housing Office has a wealth of information about on campus housing options.
 There is an application process for on campus housing and rooms are limited, so if you are considering living on campus we encourage you to complete an application early.
 The application opens on April 17.